1969 White Paper: Response

 In November 1969, Rose Charlie of the Indian Homemakers' Association, Philip Paul of the Southern Vancouver Island Tribal Federation, and Don Moses of the North American Indian Brotherhood invited British Columbia's band leaders to join them in Kamloops to build a response to the White Paper.
 Representatives from 140 bands were present and formed the Union of British Columbia Indian Chiefs (UBCIC) during the conference.
 The White Paper was considered to be especially provocative in British Columbia, as the Crown had never signed treaties with any of the Indian peoples of British Columbia on land cessation and so the White Paper was felt to be an attempt by the Trudeau government to avoid dealing with the issue.
-It is the contention of the First Nations of British Columbia that because no treaties were ever signed with them, they are still the lawful owners of all land in British Columbia, and the Crown had to return the land to them or to compensate them at the full market value of the land, which could cost the Crown hundreds of billions of dollars.

 In 1970, UBCIC published A Declaration of Indian Rights: The B.C.
 Indian Position Paper, or the "Brown Paper", which rejected the White Paper and asserted the continued existence of Aboriginal title.
-The Brown Paper proposed that new programs and services should be put in place for Indigenous peoples to help them to continue to grow and to thrive at a pace that is consistent with indigenous beliefs and culture.
-While it stated that it was the responsibility of the federal Government to institute the new social and economic programs, it also emphasized that such programs should not be overseen or administered by the government but simply set them up in a way that indigenous communities could facilitate the programs themselves.
-It also discussed how indigenous peoples should not surrender self-governance and control of indigenous issues simply because they denied federal control.
+The Brown Paper proposed that new programs and services should be put in place for Indigenous peoples to help them to continue to grow and to thrive at a pace that is consistent with Indigenous beliefs and culture.
+While it stated that it was the responsibility of the federal Government to institute the new social and economic programs, it also emphasized that such programs should not be overseen or administered by the government but simply set them up in a way that Indigenous communities could facilitate the programs themselves.
+It also discussed how Indigenous peoples should not surrender self-governance and control of Indigenous issues simply because they denied federal control.

 Many public protests and marches were held opposing the White Paper and demanding more appropriate action be taken to address First Nations issues.
 Indian Affairs offices as well as a park in Ontario were occupied, and bridges were blockaded in many areas.
 In 1970, Trudeau withdrew the White Paper and said at a press conference, "We'll keep them in the ghetto as long as they want."
 In 1974, a caravan consisting of many Native people traveled the county to gather support for its opposition.
-Its main goal was to spread the message that there should be constitutional recognition for the rights of indigenous peoples, including non-status Indians and Métis.
+Its main goal was to spread the message that there should be constitutional recognition for the rights of Indigenous peoples, including non-status Indians and Métis.
 That movement would go on to be known as "Red Power."